RPeschke/pyHDL/readme.md

 ![base](pictures/Programming_base.png)

 In this document, it is assumed that every program can be described with three basic building blocks: Responsibility Handler, Data Object and Processor.
-In programming, all names have already been use, which makes it exceedingly hard to use terminology that is not already used in a different context.
+In programming, all names have already been used, which makes it exceedingly hard to use terminology that is not already used in a different context.
 For this document, only the definition given here should be used.

 ### **Processor**

-The Task of **processor** is to take an Input and transform it.
-For example the following function ```f(x) = x^2``` transforms every input by multiplying it by itself.
+The Task of **processor** is to take input and transform it.
+For example, the following function ```f(x) = x^2``` transforms every input by multiplying it by itself.
 Another example of a **processor** would be a factory function which, depending on the input creates different objects.

 ```Py
 def factory(x):